LeadDyno/leaddyno-docs-site/cratejoy-integration-guide.md

 nav: guide > cratejoy-integration-guide
 ---

-## CrateJoy Integration Guide
+## Cratejoy Integration Guide

 ### Introduction

-This guide explains how to integrate your [CrateJoy](http://www.cratejoy.com) E-Commerce site with LeadDyno.
+This guide explains how to integrate your [Cratejoy](http://www.cratejoy.com) E-Commerce site with LeadDyno.
 The integration between
-CrateJoy and LeadDyno allows automated tracking of visitors, leads, and purchases, along with affiliate commission generation and cancellation based on the order status within CrateJoy.
+Cratejoy and LeadDyno allows automated tracking of visitors, leads, and purchases, along with affiliate commission generation and cancellation based on the order status within Cratejoy.

-### Adding LeadDyno Tracking To Your CrateJoy Theme
+### Adding LeadDyno Tracking To Your Cratejoy Theme

 <p class="alert alert-info">
-  <strong>Note:</strong> If you change your CrateJoy theme, you will need to repeat the steps in this section for the new theme.
+  <strong>Note:</strong> If you change your Cratejoy theme, you will need to repeat the steps in this section for the new theme.
 </p>

 #### Step 1
-Go to the [CrateJoy Control Panel](http://my.cratejoy.com) and make sure you are logged into your account.
+Go to the [Cratejoy Control Panel](http://my.cratejoy.com) and make sure you are logged into your account.

 #### Step 2
 After you are logged in, click the **Design** link on the left navigation menu, and select **Designer** for your